uberspark/uberspark/src/experimental-toolchain/uobjcoll/README.rst

-home for various uobject collections (group of uobjects)
+namespace for various uobject collections (group of uobjects)

 notes: